ALL EVENTS TAKE PLACE AT THE TOWN HALL, ST GEORGE’S STREET, HEBDEN BRIDGE HX7 7BY

 Everything you need to know about booking, concessions, special terms for anyone who needs to have a carer with them at a concert plus our policies re late arrivals, concert etiquette, and young people, children and babies attending concerts.

-- It is the responsibility of the purchaser to check all tickets at the time of booking.
+- It is your responsibility to check all your tickets at the time of booking.

 - We are unable to accept in-person or postal payment by credit or debit card.

-- Tickets are also available online from 7pm on Friday 9th March.
+- Tickets will also available online from 7pm on Friday 13th March.
 There is a charge for online booking which is levied by the e-ticketing provider.

 - We do not accept telephone or email bookings.